piotrwitek/react-redux-typescript-guide/README.md

 ---

 ## Reducers
-- 100% type safety achieved
+- 100% type safety
 - leveraging (Discriminated Union types)[https://www.typescriptlang.org/docs/handbook/advanced-types.html]
-  - to guard for specific Action type in each case
+  - to guard type and get intellisense of Action payload
 - using Partial from (Mapped types)[https://www.typescriptlang.org/docs/handbook/advanced-types.html]
-  - to guard partialState compatibility with State type
+  - to guard type of `partialState` and restrict superfluous or mismatched props when merging with State

 ### Switch Approach
 - using classic const based types